shaunthom/shaunthom/README.md

 👨‍💻 Some of my projects:

+AI_Huddle: A smart-phone app that enables coaches to use their smartphones to record their verbal comments on each play and selected players during a game and much more!

 RemoteReality: Visualizing the Benefits of Remote Work - A data visualization website that dives deep into the reason why people prefer offsite work over onsite work
 <br>[ Check out my website here: https://sites.google.com/view/shaunjay]